 - Add the chicken fillets and stir it all well

 - Add some salt, pepper and cumin seeds as per taste and cook for 5-7 minutes or until the chicken is tender and almost done

 - Pour in the orange juice

 - Add the remaining half of the chopped onions, some fresh coriander and parsley and cook for 2-3 more minutes

 - Turn off the fire but keep stirring for a while to make sure all the ingredients are mixed well.
 Set aside

-- DO YOU PREFER Spicy OR not spicy food?
+- DO YOU LIKE SPICY FOOD?
 LET US KNOW IN THE COMMENTS BELOW.

 - DID YOU MAKE CHICKEN CEVICHE RECIPE?

 - TAG @TANGO_AND_RAKIJA ON INSTAGRAM AND HASHTAG IT #TANGOANDRAKIJA